 A Scottish Liberal Democrat MP who represented Edinburgh West during a pivotal period of coalition government in the UK.

-Mike Crockart's political career was a compact, focused stint that placed him at the center of British politics during a time of unusual coalition government.
-Elected as the Liberal Democrat Member of Parliament for Edinburgh West in the 2010 general election, he unseated a sitting Labour minister in a tight race.
-His term coincided with the Conservative-Liberal Democrat coalition, a period of austerity and constitutional debate.
-As a backbencher, Crockart served on the Scottish Affairs Committee and was known for his work on issues like fuel poverty and digital infrastructure.
-The 2015 election proved a devastating night for his party across the UK, and he lost his seat to the Scottish National Party, ending his five-year tenure in Parliament.
+Mike Crockart unseated a sitting Labour minister to win the Edinburgh West seat for the Liberal Democrats in the 2010 general election.
+His five-year term coincided with the Conservative-Liberal Democrat coalition, a period of austerity and constitutional debate.
+As a backbencher, he served on the Scottish Affairs Committee and focused on issues like fuel poverty and digital infrastructure.
+The 2015 election proved a devastating night for his party across the UK, and he lost his seat to the Scottish National Party.
 His time in Westminster captured the rise and sharp contraction of Liberal Democrat influence during a turbulent decade.

 1965–1980